The Toolchain Sprawl Problem in Neocloud Infrastructure

 From Fragmented Systems to Coordinated Infrastructure

 The move from fragmented systems to coordinated infrastructure reflects a broader change in how enterprises think about growth.
-Companies are no longer just adding tools.
+Companies are no longer just adding tools, storage layers, and disconnected software environments.
 They are trying to build environments where cloud providers, internal systems, and external platforms work together more effectively.
-Heavy investment in customized neocloud platforms is expanding the global neocloud market, especially among firms desperately trying to minimize network latency.
+Enterprises invest heavily in these specialized compute providers to minimize network latency and run complex models efficiently.

 That change is being shaped by several forces.
 Competition drives innovation among cloud operators.
 Infrastructure decisions are increasingly tied to real estate, available power, and long-term efficiency.
 At the same time, many organizations are still working across a limited set of vendors, which makes coordination even more important.